This is, talk about, you know, when hell freezes over.

 More government is never the answer.

-Well, do you do you believe in do you believe in freedom of choice when it comes to education?
+Well, do you believe in freedom of choice when it comes to education?

 Yes, I absolutely do.

-Because the younger generation tends to be more socially liberal, they vote more on the social side rather than the economic side rather than economic choice or economic freedom because we're not educated on that on those things.
+Because the younger generation tends to be more socially liberal, they vote more on the social side rather than the economic side, rather than economic choice or economic freedom, because we're not educated on those things.

 The problem with being a there are a couple of problems with this.